McVegan: History

 In 2017, due to a petition which was signed by 220,000 people asking McDonald's for a plant-based food and an increase in US flexitarian foods which are vegan, McDonald's decided to introduce a plant-based food on the menu.
 It was also introduced to compete with Burger King's Impossible Whopper, and also depicted the competition as Burger wars as the demand of plant-based protein is increasing, and has become a trend.
 The company also made the food a permanent product on the menu in Sweden and Finland.
 Since the release of the McVegan, McDonald's owner and operator said that “Customers have expressed interest in items from McDonald’s restaurants located in India and we’re excited to offer them the opportunity to try the long time vegetarian favorite”.
 The product was also made to decrease the slaughter of animals such as chickens.
 The product was first tested in Finland and eventually spread to more countries, after being successful there.
-For instance, was released in Germany in April 2019.
+For instance, it was released in Germany in April 2019.